DanCardin/corg/README.md

     <INPUT>    The input file

 OPTIONS:
-    -c, --check                Check that the files would not change if run again -d, --delete-blocks        Delete the generator code from the output file -e                         Warn if a file has no cog code in it -h, --help                 Print help information
+    -c, --checksum             Checksum the output to protect it against accidental change --check                Check that the files would not change if run again -d, --delete-blocks        Delete the generator code from the output file -e                         Warn if a file has no cog code in it -h, --help                 Print help information